EduArt-Robotik/edu_simulation/README.md

 ### older_versions
 This folder contains old versions of the TER0 route and shows all steps of the development of the base track.
 The basic track was labeled as TER0, since all other tracks of the TER category (i.e. TER1, TER2 and TER3) can be built from it by adding the different track surfaces.
-The following list explains all steps that were done to create the TER0 base track.
+The following list explains all steps that were done to create the TER0 base track. <br>
 All TER tracks are built mainly with cubes, which is one of the default object types in blender and changed in dimensions.
 In addition, every single part of the track was modified to be solid.
 To achieve this, every part was modified in the physics properties section to have a passive rigid body type physic, which prevents the robot from falling throught the track.
 The dimension for every part of the tracks were taken from the [Robocub Assembly Guide](https://rrl.robocup.org/wp-content/uploads/2022/05/RoboCup2022_AssemblyGuide_Final.pdf)